nuxt-community/legacy-modules/modules/axios/README.md

 // Removes default Authorization header from `common` scope (all requests) this.$axios.setToken(false)
 ```
+### Warning
+Please keep in mind that axios instance is shared on the server side.
+DO NOT set token or any other user related headers in the SSR phase
+(like nuxtServerInit).
+If you set user related headers always check context `isClient` argument.

 ## Dynamic API Backend
 Please notice that, `API_URL` is saved into bundle on build, CANNOT be changed